Japan regulator chides Mizuho for loans to crime network members

-TOKYO Japan's banking regulator on Friday chided Mizuho Financial Group (8411.T) for failing to take sufficient action against loans it had extended through a consumer credit agency to members of organized crime networks.
+TOKYO, Sept 27 Japan's banking regulator on Friday chided Mizuho Financial Group for failing to take sufficient action against loans it had extended through a consumer credit agency to members of organised crime networks.

 In a rare public admonishment of a major bank, the Financial Services Agency (FSA) said on Friday that Mizuho had known since 2010 that it had, through the credit agency, extended more than 200 million yen ($2 million) in loans to what the regulator called counter-social forces.